Cover a trellis or climbs trees. Has 3 to 5 long leaves resembling fingers.

 3m x 1.5m

 This climber spreads to 10–15 m, but it can also be a shrub to about 1.5 m.
 The small, greenish-yellow, inconspicuous flowers are borne in clustered, drooping, branched heads in the leaf axils in late summer.
-Red-brown to purple fleshy berries, approx. 15 mm in diameter, resembling “grapes” but tasting rather tart, ripen from autumn to winter .
+Red-brown to purple fleshy berries, approx. 15 mm in diameter, resembling “grapes” but tasting rather tart, ripen from autumn to winter.
+It is made into jam, jelly and vinegar .
 A relatively fast growing and vigorous climber that requires sun with some shade and compost-enriched soil to thrive.
 It grows well on fences as a screen and it can also be trained around a pillar for shading on a pergola, or allowed to make its way up into a tree or spread across the ground as an attractive groundcover in full sun and in semi-shade.
 It can even be allowed to form a small loosely stemmed shrub.
 Once established it will tolerate moderate frost and drought.
 The flowers have nectar that attracts bees and wasps.
 The name is derived fro the Greek rhoia, = pomegranate; kissos=ivy.
 Most plants in this genus climb and have tendrils, but the reference to pomegranate is obscure.